litneet64/etherblob-explorer/README.md

                         first on that data.
   -S, --strings         If enabled, attempt to search and dump ASCII strings into files found inside harvested data (blocks,
                         transactions, addresses) if no other discernible file is found first on that data.
+  -C CONTRACT_POSITION, --contract-position CONTRACT_POSITION
+                        Search for contract data until reaching the (N-1)th position on its storage array.
+Positions contain 32 bytes worth of data.
+Count starts at 0 and default pos is the 15th pos (16 indexes in total).
   -t, --timestamps      If enabled, then start and end block IDs are interpreted as UNIX timestamps that are then resolved to the
                         closest commited blocks for those specific times.
   -K API_KEY_PATH, --api-key-path API_KEY_PATH